 As a visitor, I was sold on the modern design of this structure.
 After all, this is a museum that chronicles the architecture of Goan houses through the centuries.
 Somehow the concept of showcasing the old within a modern structure built on traditional materials seemed most fitting.
 India is terrible when it comes to archiving and curating its local culture so when someone does take the effort to independently fill this void, you can’t but look up in admiration at Gerard da Cunha, the man behind this project, a celebrated architect himself. emanating from a germ of an idea in 1992, while promoting the book ‘houses of Goa’, he went on to establish this permanent space in 1999.
 In fact, he is also responsible in bringing out the english version of the book ‘Architecture of the Indian Subcontinent’, ironically written by a Japanese, Takeo Kamiya.
 When asked how different the Goan house was in comparison to other colonised states, Gerard says “The Portuguese conquest in 1510 changed the development of Goan houses by using religion and conversions to make inroads with a european lifestyle encouraged.

 Over time, this amalgamation of the east and the West created a unique design sensibility that became richer and innovative in form.
 The Goan house was a complete hybrid quite different from Kerala or even Pondicherry where it didn’t seep in as deeply.”
-The first floor of the museum showcases models of houses built in the 18th and 19th century, including Mario Miranda’s ancestral home, Casa dos Mirandas in Loutolim.
-By the 19th century, Goan houses sought to establish it’s own identity and the final form took over 200 years to evolve.
+The first floor of the museum showcases models of houses built in the 18th and 19th centuries, including Mario Miranda’s ancestral home, Casa dos Mirandas in Loutolim.
+By the 19th century, Goan houses sought to establish its own identity and the final form took over 200 years to evolve.

 Going through the museum is a lesson in understanding the underlying class consciousness of that time and the emergence of raised plinths in spaces like the ‘Balcaos’ (balconies) with the ‘Bhatkar’ (head of the household) holding court from the balcao while the mundddkars (tenants at will) seated on either side of the steps.
 The second level is a treasure trove in documenting the different kinds of doors, railings, altars, oyster shell windows, Azulejo and mosaic tiles, Indo-Portuguese furniture including a ‘machila’ (an olden day palanquin) and rare hat-stands called ‘Cabide’ in Portuguese (Gerard’s personal favourite); an interesting panel that shows Goa in the context of the world, with details of important Goan monuments and other heritage sites across the world from that era.